Menu

 The reality:

 It actually did.
 My skin looked the best it ever did while pregnant.
-During both pregnancies, it actually got worse during the first trimesters before clearing up almost completely in the second and third trimesters.
+During both pregnancies, it actually got worse during the first trimesters before clearing up completely in the second and third trimesters.

 Rachel Struggling With Mental Health Thyroid